adopted-ember-addons/ember-data-factory-guy/README.md

   - Use chainable methods to build the response
     - match
       - Attributes that must be in request json
+        - These will be added to the response json automatically, so you don't need to include them in the returns hash.
+        - If you match on a belongsTo association, you don't have to include that in the returns hash either ( same idea ).

     - returns
-      - Attributes to include in response json
+      - Attributes ( including relationships ) to include in response json
     - fails
       - Request will fail
       - Takes a hash of options: